pekrau/CouchDB2/README.md

 ### `server.get_scheduler_jobs(limit=None, skip=None)`

-Get a list of replication jobs.
+Gets a list of replication jobs.

 - `limit`: How many results to return.
 - `skip`: How many result to skip starting at the beginning,